HOW IT ALL STARTED

 The cafe/bar/shop/gallery is open to everyone – bikers, non-bikers and the general public – but we do also have a membership scheme.
 This is partly for those who want to support us, and partly to help with our license, as we have a A3 “Restaurant” license.
 This simply means (like many London venues) we can only serve alcohol to those who are also eating something (order some chips, scotch eggs or similar).
 Members can have a beer without ordering food.
 We hope that over time the council will relax these restrictions, but the upside is that we can turn people away – as Shoreditch can be a zoo on a Friday night.

 There are plenty of rumours about how we came to be, and how we got the funds for this venture, but the truth is simple.
 Back in 2013 Dutch put together a business plan and showed it to a small group of Bike-riding would-be investors who he hoped might be willing to put some seed money into this unlikely dream.
 The seed money grew into a small fund that helped find the location in Shoreditch, and from there 31 separate investors came together to form a group of petrolhead founders, providing skills, contacts and capital to launch the club.
 Almost all are dedicated bikers.
 All are passionate about automotive culture.
 Many are quiet about their involvement, but some are happy to be named, including Charley Boorman, Nick Mason and Tom Hardy.

 There is no single investor-owner behind the Bike Shed.
-The club, website and event businesses are autonomously run by Dutch, his wife Vikki and their friends and family, Ross, Gareth, Barney, Luke, Josh and now Stewart.
+The club, website and event businesses are autonomously run by Dutch, his wife Vikki and their friends and family; Ross, Gareth, Clare, James, Josh, Ellie and the two Dans.
 All of us are lifelong bikers, dedicated to creating the perfect space for all those interested in two wheels and adding to this growing new wave custom motorcycle community, which has now evolved into a proper Lifestyle motorcycle category.